PDAF/PDAF/README.md

 ## Test suite

-The directory testsuite/ contains another set of example implementations.
+The directory tests/ contains aset of implementations for consistency tests.
 This is more for 'internal use'.
 We use these implementations to validate PDAF.
 The model is trivial: At each time step simply the time step size is added to the state vector.
 In this example all available filters are implemented.